MightyCall Mobile MightyCall Mobile AppGoogle Play

 User reviews

-Reviewers were very pleased with the quality of the software, though others lamented the higher costs.
+Reviewers were very pleased with the quality of the software, though others complained about the higher costs.

 TalkDesk

-TalkDesk has also joined the side of AI, by offering what they call an AI-powered cloud contact center platform.
-This allows for cutting edge technology; however, like Genesys, the software is extremely expensive.
+TalkDesk has also entered the AI space by offering an AI-powered cloud contact center platform.
+This platform has cutting-edge technology; however, the software is extremely expensive, like Genesys.
 Is it one of the best IVR solutions?
-Let’s see how it stacks up.
+Let’s see how it compares.

 talkdesk interface